lucas04200/CreditRiskPrediction/README.md

 4. Submit the form to receive predictions.

 ---

-## Contributing

-Contributions are welcome!
-You can:
-- Fork the repository.
-- Open issues to report bugs or suggest features.
-- Submit pull requests with improvements.

----

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.